arthurdenner/all-contributors-api/README.md

 # all-contributors-api

-Serverless functions to check data according to the [all-contributors spec](https://allcontributors.org).
+Serverless functions to check and get data from projects following the [all-contributors spec](https://allcontributors.org).

 Powered by [Vercel](https://vercel.com).
 Every response is cached for 10min (600s).